 This ensures the highest temperature tolerances and, in addition to a generous heating capacity of 8 also offers “on-board” storage space for 4 additional cold dies for other pending jobs.
 This die heater is already prepared for later operation with an automatic die crane, leaving nothing in the way of “unmanned” operation.

-Installation of the overall facility is planned for August 2020.
+Installation of the overall facility was in August 2020.